julibinho/MobiLLe/README.md

 **A multi-objective based clustering for inferring BCR clones from high-throughput B cell repertoire data**

 MobiLLe is a new method based on multi-objective clustering to detect clonally-related  sequences in BCR repertoires.
-It Our requires V(D)J annotations to obtain the initial clones and iteratively applies two objective functions that optimize cohesion and separation within clones simultaneously.
+It requires V(D)J annotations to obtain the initial clones and iteratively applies two objective functions that optimize cohesion and separation within clones simultaneously.
 MobiLLe can accurately identify clone members, has fewer parameter settings and presents low running time and minimal memory requirements.
 All these features constitute an attractive option for repertoire analysis, particularly in the clinical context for diagnosing and monitoring B cell malignancies.

 **REFERENCE**
+Nika Abdollahi, Anne de Septenville, Hugues Ripoche,  Frederic Davi and Juliana S. Bernardes.
+A multi-objective based clustering for inferring BCR clones from high-throughput B cell repertoire data.
+2021 To be submit

 **CONTACT**
   E-mail: